+Students are expected to have read assigned readings prior to the date they appear on the "class schedule" below.
 Students are expected to participate actively in class discussions, in study group activities, and in serving as critical friends to other students.
 Students will periodically have an opportunity to read and review each other's work in colleague-critical teams, as well.

-As stated earlier, attendance is expected for all classes.
+Attendance is expected for all classes.
 If you must be absent, please notify one of the instructors by e-mail or phone.
 More than one absence may result in a reduction in participation points.
 Likewise, arriving at class more than 30 minutes late or leaving more than 30 minutes before the end of class may result in loss of points.

 Facilitator roles: The content material for this class will be constructed by the class - in other words, the "current topics" will be selected by the class based on your research interests.
-As advanced doctoral students, each member of the class will be expected to take the lead in facilitating learning activities for one class during the semester, and for assigning a set of readings to inform class members on the topic.
+As advanced doctoral students, each member of the class will be expected to take the lead in facilitating learning activities for one or more classes during the semester, and for assigning a set of readings to inform class members on the topic.
 You will be responsible for: